-Model Language: Excerpts from Municipal Code of Chicago
+Model Language: Excerpts from the Municipal Code of Chicago

-The Chicago City Council passed a vacation rental ordinance on June 22 that will further regulate the house-sharing industry and provide protections to consumers like those living in the city's community associations.
-Mayor Emanuel's ordinance amends Chapter 3-24 of the Municipal Code of Chicago and becomes effective January 1, 2017.
+The Chicago City Council passed a vacation rental ordinance in June 2016 that will further regulate the house-sharing industry and provide protections to consumers like those living in the city's community associations.
+Then-Mayor Rahm Emanuel's ordinance amends Chapter 3-24 of the Municipal Code of Chicago and became effective Jan.
+1, 2017.